saman-pasha/lcc/README.md

 # lcc
-Lisp C Compiler, Lisp-like syntax for writing C code in addition of some forms and pointer managements.
+Lisp C Compiler, which compiles Lisp-like syntax to C code and more extra features like method, lambda, defer.
 ## Instruction
 * Install [SBCL](www.sbcl.org).
 * lcc uses [Libtool](https://www.gnu.org/software/libtool) as default for compiling and linking `C` code.
 Install it for your platform and put it in the `PATH` environment variable.
 Compiler and linker could be set in `config.lisp` file.